 If your results aren’t what you expected try asking yourself what you expected.
 The girls are sisters, not twins so any asymmetry was probably there before.

 What did you start with?
 There’s every chance your post-surgery boobs are better than before.
 Hopefully given the space and time to adjust to the changes you’ll learn to love them.

-If you’re having negative feelings about your new boobs reach out to your surgeon.
-Your relationship with them shouldn’t end straight after surgery.
+If you’re having negative feelings about your new boobs reach out to your plastic surgeon.
+Your relationship with them shouldn’t end straight after breast surgery.